 Mike S. Schmidt

 With a career in the CPI that began in 1977 with Union Carbide, Mike was profoundly impacted by the 1984 tragedy in Bhopal and has been working on process safety ever since.
 Mike founded Bluefield Process Safety in 2008.
-Since 2009, he has been on the faculty at Missouri University of Science and Technology in Rolla, Missouri, where he teaches graduate courses on safety engineering and process risk management, training almost a hundred engineering students every year.
+Since 2009, he has been on the faculty at Missouri University of Science and Technology, where he teaches graduate courses on safety engineering and process risk management, training almost a hundred engineering students every year.
 Twice, students from Mike’s process risk management course have been selected by ASME as winners of the international Safety Engineering and Risk Analysis Division (SERAD) student writing competition.

 Mike received his bachelor of science and master of science degrees in chemical engineering from the University of Missouri-Rolla and a master of business administration degree from Babson College in Wellesley, Massachusetts.